Probing Top Anomalous Couplings at the Tevatron and the Large Hadron Collider: Analytic Calculation

-If the LHC indeed measures a $t \bar t$ cross-section that is in excess of the expected SM cross-section, it would be desirable to be able to identify the new physics responsible for it.
-For example, for $pp$ collisions at $\sqrt{s}$ = 10 TeV, various combinations $(\rho, \rho') = (1,0), (0, \pm1)$ may give rise to positive deviations of the order of, say 15--20\% in the total cross-section, albeit for wildly different values of $\Lambda$ (Fig. \ref{fig:tot_LHC} $b$).
-Could differential distributions be used to discriminate between them or enhance the sensitivity to new physics?
-To this end, we begin with the invariant mass distribution and consider the full set of expressions of eqn.\ref{mesq}, rather than the truncated ones.
-As Fig.\ref{fig:mtt} $a$ shows, the distributions do indeed diverge significantly for large $m_{t\bar t}$.
+At the LHC too, differential distributions will have a role to play in enhancing the sensitivity to different kinds of new physics scenarios and discriminating between them.
+From Fig. \mbox{\ref{fig:tot_LHC} ($b$)} one can see that, in $pp$ collisions at $\sqrt{s}$ = 10 TeV, various combinations $(\rho,\rho') = (1,0), (0, \pm1)$ may give rise to positive deviations of the order of, say 15--20\% in the total cross-section, albeit for wildly different values of $\Lambda$.
+How can one distinguish between them?
+To answer this question, we once again turn to the invariant mass distribution and consider the full set of expressions of eqn.\ref{mesq}, rather than the truncated ones.
+As Fig.\mbox{\ref{fig:mtt} ($a$)} shows, the distributions do indeed diverge significantly for large $m_{t\bar t}$.
 The two anomalous cross-sections depicted are roughly equal and deviate by approximately 20\% from the SM one.
 One might argue though that small differences in the spectrum could {\em (a)} rise from various effects within the SM and/or experimental resolutions and {\em (b)} get washed away as a result of poor statistics.
-The second objection is countered by the observation that significant deviations are associated not with very tiny cross-sections, but with a rather sizable event rate, even for a moderate value of the integrated luminosity.
+The second objection is countered by the observation that significant deviations are associated with a sizable event rate, even for a moderate value of the integrated luminosity.
 This deviation is emphasized further if one considers the ratio \beq \left( \frac{1}{\sigma} \; \frac{d \sigma}{d m_{t\bar t}} \right)\bigg/ \left( \frac{1}{\sigma_{SM}} \; \frac{d \sigma_{SM}}{d m_{t\bar t}} \right) \ . \eeq This observable has the benefit of using normalized quantities so that some of the systematic errors such as those due to luminosity measurements or lack of precise knowledge of the parton densities are largely removed.
-As a perusal of Fig.\ref{fig:mtt} $b$ shows, the qualitative differences between the cases stands out starkly.
+As a perusal of Fig.\mbox{\ref{fig:mtt} ($b$)} shows, the qualitative differences between the cases stand out starkly.
 It should be noted that the fact of the normalized distribution for the $\rho = +1$ case being very closely aligned with the SM one is not accidental, but just a consequence of the fact that it corresponds to a larger value of $\Lambda$ compared to the other case.
-Consequently, the new physics contribution is dominated by the ${\cal O}(\rho/\Lambda)$ piece, the corresponding integrated subprocess cross-section for which has a $m_{t\bar t}$ behaviour quite similar to that for the SM piece.
-The other anomalous coupling point corresponds to a much smaller value of $\Lambda$ and the ${\cal O}(\rho^2/\Lambda^2)$ piece, which now plays an important role, has a very different $m_{t \bar t}$ dependence.
+Consequently, the new physics contribution is dominated by the ${\cal O}(\rho/\Lambda)$ piece, the $m_{t\bar t}$ behaviour for which is quite similar to that for the SM piece.
+The other parameter space point corresponds to a much smaller value of $\Lambda$ and the ${\cal O}(\rho^2/\Lambda^2)$ piece, which now plays an important role, has a very different $m_{t \bar t}$ dependence.

 Such distinctions can also be made using other kinematic variables such as transverse momentum and difference in the rapidities of $t$ and $\bar t$.
 However, they do not prove to be any more sensitive than the $m_{t\bar t}$ distribution.